 With over 80 approved sites in Memphis alone, there are many opportunities to support each student’s individual career path.
 Students can work at sites approved outside of Memphis, from New York, to London, to Hong Kong!
-Over the last several years students have interned at sites including but certainly not limited to the Gagosian Gallery, Polaroid 20×24, Creative Time, and Kate Spade in New York, AutoZone, St. Jude Children’s Research Hospital, Little Bird Innovation, and International Paper in Memphis.
+Over the last several years students have interned at sites including but certainly not limited to the Gagosian Gallery, Matthew Salacuse Photography, and Center for Book Arts in New York, AutoZone, St. Jude Children’s Research Hospital, Little Bird Innovation, and International Paper in Memphis.

 To discuss specific internship sites and the benefits of the internship program further, to review listings or to get a site approved, visit or contact the Director of Career Services at email@example.com and visit the MCA Internship page by visiting this link.